 1. Company Debt written off

-Once a Company Voluntary Arrangement is completed a significant amount of the company’s debt is written off.
+Once a CVA is completed a significant amount of the company’s debt is written off.
 This leaves the business in a much better position to trade profitably and grow in the future.

 2. Minimal start up Costs

-A Company Voluntary Arrangement can be started with minimum upfront cost compared to other company rescue solutions.
+A CVA can be started with minimum upfront cost compared to other company rescue solutions.
 The majority of fees charged for implementing and managing the Arrangement are taken from the monthly payments.
 The company does not have to find extra cash to pay these.

 3. Legal Protection from Company Creditors